FedML-AI/doc.fedml.ai/docs/share-and-earn/index.md

 ![Update GPU](static/image/update_gpu.png)

-Head back to the `Share & Earn / My GPUs` page on platform and verify that the GPU server is added to your list of active GPUs:
+Head back to the `Supplier` page on platform and verify that the GPU server is added to your list of active GPUs:

 ![My GPUs](static/image/my_gpus.png)

-## 4. Sit back, relax and get paid by FedML, Inc.
+## 4. Sit back, relax and get paid by TensorOpera AI.

 Hard part is over, now comes the fun part.